lakejs/lake-docs/guide/index.md

 ## Quick start with npm

-In the HTML page add the following HTML code that will serve as a placeholder for an editor instance.
+In the HTML page, add the following code that will serve as a placeholder for an editor instance.

 ```html
 <div class="my-editor">